dotnet/AspNetCore.Docs/aspnetcore/security/authentication/claims.md

 By [Damien Bowden](https://github.com/damienbod)

-Claims can be used to store data from identity data which can be issued using a trusted identity provider or ASP.NET Core identity.
+Claims can be created from user data, identity data which can be issued using a trusted identity provider or ASP.NET Core identity.
 A claim is a name value pair that represents what the subject is, not what the subject can do.
 This article covers the following areas:

 * How to configure map claims using an OpenID Connect client